SURFnet/ADFS-MFA-SAML2.0-Extension/CONFIGURATION.md

                  dynamicLoaFile="SURFnet.Authentication.ADFS.Plugin.config.dynamicLoa.json" />
 ```

 In this example the `SURFnet.Authentication.ADFS.Plugin.config.dynamicLoa.json` file is loaded from the `Windows\ADFS` directory.
-A dynamicLoa file must contain a JSON dictionary mapping the AD group names to level of assurance identifiers.
+A dynamicLoa file must contain a JSON dictionary mapping the AD group names to the LoAs.

+Note that we use the LoA indentifiers of the SURFsecureID public TEST instance in this example, the identifiers of the SURFsecureID production environment are different.

 Note that when a user is a member of multiple groups in this file, the first matching group is used.
-So in the example below the if a user is a member of both the "Domain Admins" and the "Domain Users" group, the "Domain Admins" group is used and the user is authenticated at LoA `http://test.surfconext.nl/assurance/sfo-level3`.
+So in the example below, if a user is a member of both the "Domain Admins" and the "Domain Users" group, the "Domain Admins" group is used and the user is authenticated at LoA `http://test.surfconext.nl/assurance/sfo-level3`.

 The `SURFnet.Authentication.ADFS.Plugin.config.dynamicLoa.json` file`:
 ```json